flutter/engine/tools/gradle/README.md

 ## Steps to upload new Gradle version to CIPD
 These steps use Gradle version 7.5.1 as an example.
-Please replace 7.5.1 with the actual Gradle version you downloaded and verified.
+Please replace 7.5.1 with the actual Gradle version that you downloaded and verified.

 1. Authenticate with CIPD by running `cipd auth-login`.
 2. Run `cipd create -in gradle-7.5.1 -install-mode copy -tag version:7.5.1 -name flutter/gradle` to
 upload the new Gradle version to CIPD.
-3. Update the `engine/src/flutter/DEPS` Gradle entry (which should look something like [this](https://github.com/flutter/engine/blob/39ee1a549581fe8f0fc3978e17a7f2f54e145bb7/DEPS#L732-L743)) to contain the tag from the command above (version:7.5.1).
+3. Update the `engine/src/flutter/DEPS` Gradle entry (which should look something like [this](https://github.com/flutter/engine/blob/4caaab9f2502481b606b930abeea4a361022fa16/DEPS#L732-L743)) to contain the tag from the command above (version:7.5.1).
-4. Run `gclient sync` to verify that dependency can be fetched.
+4. Run `gclient sync` to verify that the dependency can be fetched.

 ## Useful links
 * CIPD Gradle package: https://chrome-infra-packages.appspot.com/p/flutter/gradle/+/